-The Sub-Fund invests at least 50% of its net assets in securities of issuers that contribute to either an environmental (climate change mitigation, climate change adaptation) or a social (empowerment) objective.
+The Sub-Fund invests at least 15% of its net assets in securities of issuers that either contribute to an environmental (climate change mitigation, climate change adaptation) or a social (empowerment) objec-tive.
 The assessment methodology is described above.

 Additionally, the Sub-Fund follows an active engagement approach, which takes into account relevant environmental, social and governance matters.
 The Investment Manager sees these activities as a way to support the attainment of the environmental and social characteristics of the Sub-Fund.